Donation of Supplies

 We are licensed to collect in-date and unused insulin, test strips, as well as other diabetes supplies, for redistribution to healthcare organizations and licensed professionals.
 All items are provided, free of charge, to healthcare providers who assist children and adults with diabetes who otherwise would go without these life saving medications.

-IFL USA firmly believes the SOLUTION to the GLOBAL problem of insulin access is possible; one where people with diabetes, their health care providers, and industry share supplies that would otherwise go to waste with those in need.
+IFL USA firmly believes the SOLUTION to the GLOBAL problem of insulin access is possible; one where people with diabetes, their health care providers, and the industry share supplies, that would otherwise go to waste, with those in need.

 Supplies We Accept

 No used or expired items are accepted.
-Accepted medications include insulin and blood sugar control injection medications.
+Accepted medications include insulin and FDA approved blood sugar control injection medications.

 Insulin Vials

-All vials must be unused and have a minimum of three (3) months to use-by date.
+All vials must be unused and have a minimum of three (3) months until expiration.

-We are able to accept all brands of insulin that have been refrigerator maintained.
+We accept all brands of insulin that have been maintained in refrigeration.

 Insulin Cartridges

-Insulin filled cartridges must be unused and have a minimum of three (3) months to use-by date.
+All filled cartridges must be unused and have a minimum of three (3) months until expiration.

-IFL accepts all brands of insulin that have been refrigerator maintained.
+We accept all brands of insulin that have been maintained in refrigeration.

-Boxes must be new and unopened with a minimum of three (3) months to use-by date.
+Boxes must be new and unopened with a minimum of three (3) months until expiration.

 Glucose Meters

-Meters must be in excellent working condition and have not been discontinued.
+Meters must be in excellent working condition and not discontinued.

 Lancing Devices

-All gently used lancing devices of any brands are accepted.
+We accept all gently used lancing devices of any brand.

 Pen Needles

-Any brand of pen needle which can be utilized with insulin pens are accepted.
-If no date is printed, the sterility of pen needles lasts five years from the date of manufacturing.
+We accept all brands of pen needle that can be utilized with insulin pens.
+If no expiration date is printed, the sterility of pen needles lasts five years from the date of manufacturing.

 Insulin Pump Supplies